bluenote-1577/skani/README.md

 ### v0.1.0 released - 2023-02-07.

-We added new experiments on the revised version of our preprint (pending bioRxiv update) in the appendix.
+We added new experiments on the revised version of our preprint (Extended Data Figs 11-14).
 We show skani has quite good AF correlation with MUMmer, and that it works decently on simple eukaryotic MAGs, especially with the `--slow` option (see below).

 #### Major